IronCoreLabs/ironcorelabs.github.io/about/index.md

   classes="fade-8"
   header="What we do"
-  box1head="Foundation for the future" box1body="We're building a next generation of application security for the next generation of enterprise could applications.
-IronCore is focused on highly usable security that gets out of the way and scales to massive numbers of users and amounts of data.
+  box1head="Foundation for the future" box1body="We're building a better foundation for the next generation of enterprise cloud applications.
+IronCore is focused on highly usable interfaces that get out of the way and scale to massive numbers of users and large amounts of data.
 We're building access controls and identities that don't rely on shared secrets and trusted servers, or even trusted applications. **This is the future of digital data.**" box2head="Modern, Solid Engineering" box2body="We're very opinionated about what constitutes _good software_.
-We're craftspeople building solid and demonstrably correct software using [functional programming][funcprog] paradigms that use referential transparency, eschew global state and side effects.
+We're craftspeople building solid and reliable software using [functional programming][funcprog] paradigms that use principles of math to make software more testable, unerstandable, and less prone to unforeseen and unhandled errors.
 Contrast this to the [outdated software][shoddysoftware] underlying many existing security libraries. **We build for security and reliability.**" background="/img/about/rock-climbing.jpg" backgroundTop="1"
 %}